samuelsrmv/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 ---

 ### [0.
 First constant, first print](./0-javascript_is_amazing.js)
-* Write a script that prints “Javascript is amazing”:
+* Write a script that prints “JavaScript is amazing”:

 ### [1.
 3 languages](./1-multi_languages.js)